-Ditch the scripts and erase the elaborate terminal commands ‘cos the following GTK4 app makes it super easy to create your own dynamic wallpapers to use in GNOME 42 (and above).
+Ditch the scripts and erase the elaborate terminal commands ‘cos the following GTK4 app makes it super easy to create dynamic wallpapers to use in GNOME 42 (and above).

 Woah, woah: not the old kind of dynamic wallpapers.
-Awesome though timed slideshows were/are I’m aware that applications to create them are not new (though weirdly I’ve never written about any 💁🏻♂️).
+Awesome though those timed .xml slideshows were/are I’m well aware that applications to craft them are not new (though weirdly I don’t think I’ve ever written about any 💁🏻♂️).

-Anyway, this is a new Dynamic Wallpaper creator for GNOME 42.
+Anyway, I’m here talking about a new Dynamic Wallpaper creator for GNOME 42 and above.